dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

   - `public abstract bool TryGetValue(Type type, out object? value);`

 These features will likely never be implemented:
-- `JsonNode.ReadFromAsync()` and `WriteToAsync()`.
-Adding every current and future variant doesn't seem like the best action.
-Note the corresponding serializer methods (including the async ones) can be used instead of the helpers on `JsonNode`.
 - Support for `System.ComponentModel.TypeConverter` in the `GetValue<TypeToReturn>()` method or another new method.
 Currently the serializer does not support this either.
 - Support for reference handling because:
   - Performance.
 When reference handling is enabled, all nodes must be materialized eagerly.
-  - Likely not expected since a DOM is lower-level than an object graph.
+  - Likely not expected since a DOM is lower-level than an object tree.
 Consumers would expect the metadata to be available to them programmatically, not hidden (although it could be an option).
 - `Equals()`, `==` and `!=` operators.
 These would be slow since they imply a deep compare in non-trivial cases.
 The `IEqualityComparer<T>` mechanism is more suitable.
 It would be useful for those with a custom dictionary or similar cases; it would likely use the case senstivity options for comparing property names.

 # Dependencies